meteor/meteor/content/collections.md

 This migration, which is sequenced to be the first migration to run over the database, will, when called, bring each list up to date with the current todo count.

+To find out more about the API of the Migrations package, refer to [its documentation](https://atmospherejs.com/percolate/migrations).

 ### Running migrations

 To run a migration against you development database, it's easiest to use the Meteor shell: